 The interior photo montages span millennia in terms of geographic and temporal references, including birds and flight, exile, dislocated clock hands, Jewish ritual objects and, of course, curtains and windows.

 The first copy of The Amichai Windows has been purchased by Yale University Library and will be housed in the Beinecke Rare Book and Manuscript Library.
-Only 17 copies are left.
-We are also glad to announce that select individual poetic spreads will be available for purchase.
+We are also glad to announce that select individual poetic spreads will be available for purchase — more details coming soon.

 One of the great modern Hebrew poets, Amichai was often considered for the Nobel Prize in Literature and his poems have been translated into more than 30 languages.